 Take advantage of the Penn Meadows Park 100-foot by 115-foot outdoor ice rink installed on top of the tennis courts!
 Bring your own skates or check skates out from our Beat the Bitter volunteers at no cost at the entrance to the rink during Fire & Ice Friday.

-During Fire & Ice Friday, a variety of skate sizes will be available for the public to borrow at no cost for up to 30 minutes at a time.
+During Fire & Ice Friday, skates checkout will be available onsite for the public to borrow at no cost for up to 30 minutes at a time.
 Skate time is limited to 30 minutes to allow for as many people to borrow skates and enjoy the rink during the event as possible.
 Skates can be checked out from a rink volunteer with a ID.
+Since the skates will be onsite at the rink, skates will not be at the North Liberty Recreation Center as they have been throughout the winter season.

 A maximum of 4 pairs of skates can be borrowed by one person at a time.
 Sizes are limited and will be loaned out on a first come, first served basis.
 Skate reservations are not available.